Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 ### Searching and Joining Workspaces

 You can join public workspaces within your organization.
-1. Click the “New Workspace” button in the bottom left of the application.
+1. Click the “+ Add” button in the left navigation at the top of your workspace list.
 2. Search for the workspace you want to join in the “Join or Create a Workspace” modal dialog that pops up.
 3. Then click the “Join” button on the public workspace of your choice.
 4. Once you have joined the workspace, it will turn green with a “Joined” notification replacing the “Join” button.